-Under the temporary arrangements currently in place due to the COVID-19 pandemic, MPs can introduce a Private Members' Bill remotely or physically.
+Under the temporary arrangements which were in place due to the COVID-19 pandemic, MPs could introduce a Private Members' Bill remotely or physically.

-There are two methods ways in which they are currently able to do this:
+There are two methods ways in which they were able to do this:

 - Presentation Bills - announces the existence of a bill to the House and names a day for its second reading.